christian-schlichtherle/bali-di-java/README.md

    + If the constructor is non-public or has parameters, you need to manually implement the `get()` method in the module interface.

-Finally, let's have a look at the companion class:
+Finally, let's have a look at the generated companion class:

 ```java
 package bali.java.sample.genericclock;